wamwamja/jazz-boolean-algebra/README.md

 - Relation, represented by the relevant operators `==`, `!=`, `>`, `>=`, `<`, `<=`
 - Substitution, represented by the `Expr::subs()` method

-All the internal structures are wrapped in the `Expr` class, so that users do not need to care the internal representation of the boolean expression.
-With only `Expr` and the overloaded operators, users can easily build complex boolean expressions.

-The following is an example code that demonstrates the usage of the library:
+A user only needs to care about the `Expr` class among all the internal structures because `Expr` wraps all of them.
+One can build complex boolean expressions with just `Expr` and the overloaded operators.
+The following example code demonstrates the usage of the library:

 ```cpp
 #include "jazz/boolean-algebra.h"